 Ingredients needed for making pounded Yam

-Yam – The type of Yam we use is commonly referred to as puna yam, true yam, or African yam.
+Yam, the primary ingredient in pounded yam, is a staple food across West Africa.
+The type of Yam we use is commonly referred to as puna yam, true yam, or African yam.
 It has a dark brown rough skin with off-white flesh.
 They can be boiled, roasted, or fried.
 If you live outside Africa like the united states, the best place to find true yams will be the ethnic market or online stores.
 You can read more about the true yam to learn more.

-Water – water is the second ingredient and this is needed to boil the yam until it becomes fork-tender.
+Water – water is the second ingredient, and this is needed to boil the yam until it becomes fork-tender.

 How to make pounded Yam